-- 45% Score on the 9 homework assignments, each worth 5% - 45% Score on 5 guizzes/exams, each worth 9%. - 5% For turning in all homework assignments.
+- 45% Score on the 9 homework assignments, each worth 5% (with adjustment: dropping lowest score) - 45% Score on 5 quizzes/exams, each worth 9% (makeup quiz can replace one of these 5 exams) - 5% For turning in all homework assignments.
 These are "all or none" points, received if you turn in all assignments, not received if you do not.
 They are an added incentive for completing all homeworks.
 Note: you can receive these points even if some assignments are handed in late, as long as all assignments are handed in by the last lab. - 5% Participation in in-class exercises